I recently came down with the flu, and it reminded me of how ungracefully I can respond to sickness, even after years of dealing with chronic illness.

 Ultimately in order to heal I had to forgive myself for needing to heal in the first place.

 No matter what kind of sick we end up with, there’s always a number of contributing factors.
 Unfortunate genetic expressions, toxic exposures, a bite from a tick, sub-optimal dietary habits, or the accumulation of everyday stressors can all leave us vulnerable to developing illness.

 And every possible co-factor can be linked to potential self-blame.

-Especially for us Type-A types it’s all to easy to feel responsible for not living up to perfectionistic ideals.
+Especially for us Type-A types, it’s all too easy to feel responsible for not living up to perfectionistic ideals.
 Like being able to do all the things all the time while remaining impervious to inconveniences like illness.

 After being knocked down for two weeks with a gnarly bug, I decided to sit down with myself, get quiet and get to the bottom of what was going on.
 See, I had this sneaky suspicion that something was holding me back from achieving my self-healing potential.
 And I planned to find out what.

 This is what I “heard” from the Wisdom within:

 And like that *BOOM* it was so clear.
 In order to move forward and out of illness I had to forgive myself for getting ill.
 The things that had been limiting my healing was my own frustration, disappointment and self-blame around not healing faster.

 When we haven’t forgiven ourselves, we remain tethered to the past.
 And the past depletes us.
 Carrying the non-present around in the present is energetically draining, and when we’re sick we need ALL of our energies to be available for self-healing.